NathanHM/reddit-client/README.md

 ## Reddit Client

 An app designed to pull in posts from all the subreddits I frequent, allowing me to see all the information in one place, with a consistent style desiugned by me.
-Also allow me to leave comments.
+Created as part of the Codecademy Full-Stack Engineer path.